 TERIG HUGHES serves as our Chief Financial Officer and Treasurer.
+In addition, Mr. Hughes was appointed as Director of both Singapore Volition and Volition Global Services on September 1, 2021.
 Mr. Hughes has over 25 years of accounting, finance and business management experience gained through an international career spanning the United States, Europe and Asia.
 Mr. Hughes joined the Company from AUM Biosciences Pte.
 Ltd., a fast-growing biotechnology company focused on developing novel drugs for cancer treatment, where he was the Chief Financial Officer based in Singapore, and oversaw all aspects of business and finance, from initial start-up in 2018 through to first revenue in 2020.
 Prior to 2018, Mr. Hughes held a number of senior finance and business leadership positions at Elsevier, a division of RELX Group plc (formerly Reed Elsevier), an FTSE 100 company.
 From 2014 to 2017, Mr. Hughes was the regional Managing Director of RELX Group plc for India and Southeast Asia, overseeing all aspects of the business including sales, marketing, and product development.
 From 2006 to 2014, he served as the company's Finance Director for Asia Pacific, during which he managed and oversaw accounting and finance functions, including financial planning and analysis.
 During this period he also oversaw a successful finance transformation project, which included systems implementation, transition to a shared-services model, and outsourcing of various work streams, as well as a number of mergers and acquisitions projects in China.
 From 2003 to 2006, Mr. Hughes was the Vice President Finance of Elsevier's US Journals and Pharma Communications Division where he provided commercial support to senior management, oversaw implementation of internal control standards as required by the Sarbanes-Oxley Act of 2002, and managed the annual pricing process.
 Mr. Hughes holds a Bachelor's degree in Accounting and Law from De Montfort University, Leicester in the United Kingdom.
-Our board of directors believes that Mr. Hughes' extensive financial and accounting knowledge would be a valuable asset to the Company.

 RODNEY ROOTSAERT serves as our Corporate Secretary.
 Prior to the completion of the transactions under the Share Exchange Agreement, he was the Administration and Legal Officer of Singapore Volition, a position he held since August 6, 2010.
 Mr. Rootsaert became a Director of Singapore Volition on December 15, 2015.
-He has been a Manager and Secretary of Belgian Volition since October 4, 2010, was appointed Director of Volition Diagnostics on November 13, 2015, and was additionally appointed Secretary and Treasurer of Volition Vet on August 7, 2019.
-Mr. Rootsaert served as Director and Corporate Secretary of Mining House Ltd. between 2007 and 2018, where his responsibilities included ensuring compliance with all relevant statutory and regulatory requirements.
-From 2007 until 2011, Mr. Rootsaert served as Corporate Secretary for Magellan Copper and Gold Plc., where his duties included maintaining and preparing company documents, accounts and contracts.
-With over 15 years of experience in providing corporate, legal and administrative services and prior roles as corporate secretary for several mining companies in the United Kingdom, our board of directors believes that Mr. Rootsaert is a valuable addition to our team.
+He has been a Manager and Secretary of Belgian Volition since October 4, 2010, was appointed Director of Volition Diagnostics on November 13, 2015, was appointed Secretary and Treasurer of Volition Vet on August 7, 2019, and was additionally appointed as Secretary of Volition America on November 16, 2021.
+Mr. Rootsaert served as director and corporate secretary of Mining House Ltd. between 2007 and 2018.
+His responsibilities included ensuring compliance with all relevant statutory and regulatory requirements.
+From 2007 until 2011, Mr. Rootsaert served as corporate secretary for Magellan Copper and Gold Plc., where his duties included maintaining and preparing company documents, accounts and contracts.
+Mr. Rootsaert holds a Bachelor of Laws degree from the University of Western Australia.